 It’s also important to remember that it was the only Council in all of Church history that was not called because of a doctrinal crisis.

-And, then, Blessed Paul VI came right behind him to successfully conclude the Council. –Father Richard Kunst
+And, then, (now Saint) Pope Paul VI came right behind him to successfully conclude the Council. –Father Richard Kunst

 Chapter 9 of Council Regulations for the Second Vatican Council indicated the methods which governed ballots: placet was a yes vote; non placet, a no vote.
 The votes were cast in public sessions in the presence of the Holy Father.
 A placet juxta modum vote, meaning yes, but with changes, had to be explained in writing with reasons for the reservations.